zJayTech/Coffee-Shop-Analysis/README.md

 ---

+### Key Tasks & Methodology:

+* __Data Inspection & Understanding:__ Initial examination of the dataset to comprehend its structure, columns, and data types.

+* __Data Cleaning & Transformation:__ Preparation of raw data for analysis, specifically converting monetary values (e.g., 'R38.70' to DECIMAL) and handling date/time fields for proper aggregation.

+* __Problem Formulation:__ Identifying relevant business questions that could be answered through SQL queries, such as "What is the total revenue?", "Which are the best-selling coffee products?", and "How do sales vary by weekday or time of day?".

+* __SQL Query Development:__ Crafting efficient and effective SQL queries for Microsoft SQL Server to address each business question.
+Queries involved the use of aggregate functions (SUM, COUNT, AVG), string manipulation (REPLACE), type casting (CAST), grouping (GROUP BY), and ordering (ORDER BY).

+* __Insight Extraction:__ Interpreting query results to derive meaningful insights into sales patterns and product performance.

 ### Demonstrated Skills
 * __Data Analysis:__ Ability to understand a dataset's structure and content, identify key questions, and extract meaningful insights.